Skip to main content

 JetBlue BlueEye

-As part of a small agile Rokkan team, installed at JetBlue’s Long Island City headquarters — and, not without some major challenges to overcome along the way — we shepherded the JetBlue product team to successfully and comprehensively update their suite of apps into one universal operations platform, BlueEye.
+Leading a small and agile agency team integrated at JetBlue’s Long Island City HQ, I helped guide the JetBlue product team to successfully unify their suite of apps into one universal operations platform, BlueEye.

 Deliveries